Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Review of the explored ML methods

 \subsection{Coupling models}

-The main principle of finding a set of transformations optimally suited to be used in flow-based ML generative models, introduced by Ref. \cite{dinh2014nice}, focus on a class of transformations that produce Jacobian matrices with determinants reduced to the product of diagonal terms.
-These classes of transformations are called \emph{coupling layers}.
+The main principle of finding a set of transformations optimally suited to be used in flow-based generative ML models, introduced by Ref. \cite{dinh2014nice}, is to focus on a class of transformations that produce Jacobian matrices with determinants reduced to the product of diagonal terms.
+These classes of transformations are called coupling layers.

 A coupling layer splits the feature vector $\vz$ into two parts at index $d$ and transforms the second part as a function of the first part, resulting in an output vector $\vz^\prime$.
 In the case of RealNVP model \cite{dinh2016density} the implementation is a follows: